 Machine learning is already sending ripples through the financial services industry.
 Learn how this technology will impact the future of payments.

 The biggest obstacle to the machine learning revolution in payments is the inertia of legacy payment systems, which rely on inflexible rules-based systems.
-These rigid systems slow reconciliation and are slow to adapt to new business models, different currencies, and more complex transactions like cross-border payments.
-These systems rely on manual efforts for transaction review and reconciliation.
+These rigid methods contribute to delays in reconciliation.
+That’s not all—they also result in the slow adoption of new business models and end up struggling with the traditional ways of making complex transactions like cross-border payments.
+These systems are heavily dependent on manual efforts for transaction review and reconciliation processes.

-Alternatively, machine learning can support neural networks to streamline the reconciliation process via automation.
-Reinforcement learning enables machine learning models to learn, improve, and become more accuracy.
-This requires minimal supervision, reducing the manual effort needed.
-The result is a system that can easily adapt to and learn new payment methods, detect anomalies, and support compliance and operations teams.
+Alternatively, machine learning can assist neural networks in automating the reconciliation process.
+Machine learning models can learn, improve, and become more accurate thanks to reinforcement learning.
+This requires little supervision, reducing the amount of manual labor that is required.
+As a result, the system is capable of quickly adapting to and learning new payment methods, detecting anomalies, and assisting compliance and operations teams.

 How Machine Learning Will Move the Needle

 As per the OECD report on AI, ML, and Big Data in Finance, worldwide spending on AI is expected to double between 2020 and 2024, rising from $50 billion to more than $110 billion.
 In the United States, artificial intelligence has the potential to generate 58 million jobs and add $15.7 trillion in economic value by 2030.
 At the same time, it would eliminate mundane tasks and allow workers to be more creative, with the bulk (1.2 million) working in banking/lending.
 In fact, McKinsey estimated that AI could add $1 trillion to the banking industry’s value each year.
 According to a report, 72% of executives believe that artificial intelligence (AI) will be the most significant business advantage of the future, and it’s easy to see how machine learning and AI technologies will be a disruptive force in financial services.